Ulmstedt/OrderAndChaos/README.md

 # Order and Chaos

 ## What's up?
-This repo contains a simple Order and Chaos game in Java by Mattias Ulmstedt.
+This repo contains a simple Order and Chaos game in Java by Mattias Ulmstedt (currently under development).

 ## What in the world is order and chaos?